Molecular Immunology & Cellular Microbiology Laboratory

 Amino acids 39-456 of large subunit and 210-262 of small subunit constitute the minimal, functionally interacting fragments of the unusual heterodimeric topoisomerase IB of Leishmania by BoseDasgupta S, Das BB, Sengupta S, Ganguly A, Roy A., Tripathi G and Majumder HK Biochemical Journal 409 481-9 (2008)

 A novel ATP binding cassette transporter, ABCG6 is involved in chemoresistance of Leishmania by 9.
 BoseDasgupta S., Ganguly A., Roy A., Mukherjee T and Majumder HK.
 Molecular Biochemical Parasitology 158(2) 176-88 (2008)

-Identifying the Host Substrates for the Mycobacterial Virulence Factor Protein Kinase G, its Functional Characterization in Context of Mycobacterial Survival DEPARTMENT OF BIOTECHNOLOGY, MINISTRY OF SC. & TECH
+Identifying the Host Substrates for the Mycobacterial Virulence Factor Protein Kinase G, its Functional Characterization in Context of Mycobacterial Survival Department of Biotechnology

 Understanding the Metabolic Adoptation Leading to Chemoresistance in Leishmania Against Novel Drugs that Target Unique Prokaryotic TopA Homolog Indian National Science Academy